|

 Those who believe the simple

-growth (the lifetime sanctification process).
-I want to make this perfectly clear, attendance at church meetings and
+spiritual growth (the lifetime sanctification process).
+I want to make this perfectly clear,

-performance of any particular denominational church rituals are not an
+attendance at church meetings and performance of any particular denominational

-essential part of the message of the Gospel of Salvation.
-It is a message about Jesus Christ, who he
+Salvation.
+The Gospel of Christ is a message about Jesus Christ, who he was and

-hell without his sacrificial death, burial and resurrection, and our asking and
+without his sacrificial death, burial and resurrection, and our asking and

 Related links:

-Who is Jesus Christ?
-Log onto:
+1. Who is Jesus Christ?
+Log

-Jesus Christ is coming to earth again and will set up his kingdom on
+5. Jesus Christ is coming to earth again and will set up his kingdom on

 earth: